-While many are referred to in cruel and nasty terms, O’Connor took a satirical route in her jabs against Hallam.
+High profile people are legitimate targets.
+However, O’Connor took a satirical route in her jabs against Hallam.
 In cheeky fashion, O’Connor drew on the Star Wars trilogy, assigning Hallam the personality Jabba the Hutt.
 In one of her Facebook posts she has Jabba saying.
 “The CCC is not doing enough to stop this and we don’t want the truth getting out and ruining everything.’.

 The identity of Jabba is not immediately clear.
-However, Hallam’s highly paid lawyers were wise to the ruse.
-Their claim makes it clear O’Connor’s satirical jab was directed at their client.
-This was evidenced from her sign off of the above comment with “Yours Sincerely Jabba de Hallom.
+However, LGAQ CEO Hallam’s highly paid lawyers were wise to the ruse.
+Their claim states O’Connor’s satirical jab was directed at their client.
+This is evidenced from her sign off of the above comment with “Yours Sincerely Jabba de Hallom.
 Leader of the Galactic Council of totalitarian rule”.
-They had deduced that her sign off was a parody of the generously proportioned Star Wars Character.
-A more vulgar response to their deductive skills would be …no shit Sherlock!
+They deduced the sign off was a parody of the generously proportioned Star Wars Character.
+A vulgar response to their deductive skills would be …no shit Sherlock!

 Imputations – You say A and I say B

-Throughout the claim Hallam’s solicitors make use of the creative legal device known as “imputations”.
+Throughout the claim, the LGAQ CEO’s solicitors make use of the creative legal device known as “imputations”.
 This happens when you say something and the other party puts forward an ‘imputation’ as to what you really meant.
 For example, you say “would you like a drink” and I say “you have made the imputation that `I am an alcoholic”.

 This legal strategy makes it very hard to avoid a defamation claim, because something you say can be imputed to mean something completely different.
 For example, when `I ask my wife if she wants potatoes for dinner, she may make the imputation I am suggesting we cut off Peter Dutton’s head and mash it as a side.
-Indeed, it is hard to know the limits on how unlikely of a comparison could be drawn using this highly creative approach of ‘imputation’.
+It is hard to know the limits of imputation.

 Jabba the Imputation